Economic Impact Analyses

 Market Absorption Studies

 GCG’s market absorption analyses evaluate the projected timeframe within which a proposed development project can be expected to absorb within the local marketplace.
-Alternatively, a GCG market study can be used to determine the most feasible land uses for a site as the land use plan is being developed.
+Alternatively, a GCG market study can be used to help determine the most feasible land uses for a site as the land use plan is being developed.
 GCG evaluates supply and demand dynamics within primary, secondary, and tertiary trade areas, as applicable.
-GCG’s contribution to the planning process avoids a costly plan being prepared that is subsequently determined to be infeasible in the competitive market.
+GCG’s contribution to the planning process helps avoid a costly plan being prepared that is subsequently determined to be infeasible in the competitive market.
 Analyses prepared by GCG have been used: (i) to determine the highest and best use for vacant parcels, considering other land uses and accounting for both existing and proposed competitive projects in the area; (ii) as the basis for land use decisions at the general plan or specific plan level; and (iii) to construct land use policies that set forth reasonable density requirements based on market conditions.